MaxDam/cat-sql/README.md

-# Cat SQL Agent
+# Query Cat
-the cat has learned the sql language to query databases
+The cat is a special agent who knows the SQL language to query databases.

 <img src="./img/thumb.jpg" width=600>
 <br><br>